james-menzies/robots/README.md

 * `Map<Integer, PositionedEntity> registeredEntities` - This stores a reference to all the entities on the table and is used extensively in the methods described below.
 Also see `PositionedEntity` for a detailed explanation.
 #### Methods
 * `boolean move(int reference)` - Given an integer reference, this method will analyze the `PositionedEntity` for the given reference, and establish whether the move is permissible based on the position of the other objects on, and the range of, the table.
 If an invalid reference is given, an Exception will occur.
-* `int registerEntity(TableEntity t, Coordinate c)` - This will attempt to place the entity in the `registeredEntities` variable.
+* `int registerEntity(TableEntity tableEntity, Coordinate coordinate)` - This will attempt to place the entity in the `registeredEntities` variable.
 An exception will be thrown if the `Coordinate` value is out of range of the `Table` or the position is occupied.
 It will return an integer reference to be used for subsequent method calls.
 * `Map<Integer, Coordinate> getPositions()` - This will return a map of all entity references to their position on the table.